 - Chikhan Tower, Tainan: This famous historical sight in Tainan city center is still open, but parts of it are under renovation, so you may see some scaffolding.
 See my Tainan city guide.

-- Dragon and Tiger Pagodas, Kaohsiung (REOPENED): After a nearly two-year period of being closed and coffered in scaffolding, Dragon and Tiger Pagodas at Lotus Lake are now totally reopened!
-Note – it may not always be possible to enter them.
+- Dragon and Tiger Pagodas, Kaohsiung (REOPENED): After a nearly two-year period of being closed and coffered in scaffolding, Dragon and Tiger Pagodas at Lotus Lake finally aren’t covered in scaffolding anymore and it’s now finally possible to enter them again.

-Read more about them my Kaohsiung city guide.
+Read more about these places my Kaohsiung city guide.

 - East Coast Highway 11, Hualien and Taitung: Recent travelers have mentioned that the late October 2024 typhoon caused major damage to several attractions along the coast, and most are still in a state of repair – some are still open but under repairs.